Invasive Plants in State Parks

 The non-native plants in this brochure have proven to be invasive in our park (and region) and are currently being controlled by park staff, contractors and volunteers.
 Do you recognize any of them?
 Read on to learn more about these quiet invaders.

 What Is An Invasive Plant?

-Of the more than 4,000 plant species found in Florida, 1,300 or more are non-native* or exotic; they come from other countries or regions within the U.S. At least 130 of these exotic plants are spreading rapidly throughout our natural areas.
+Of the more than 4,000 plant species found in Florida, 1,300 or more are non-native* or exotic; they come from other countries or from other regions within the U.S. At least 130 of these exotic plant species are spreading rapidly throughout our natural areas.
 When they cause environmental or economic harm, they are considered to be invasive.

 So, What’s The Problem?

 In their native ranges, plants generally do not become a nuisance.
 Today, with modern transportation, many exotic plants have caught a free ride to Florida.
-Once here, they are free from natural enemies that existed in their home range (insects, diseases, etc.), and can outgrow and replace Florida’s native plants.
+Once here, they are free from natural enemies that existed in their home range (animals that eat them, plant diseases, etc.), and can outgrow and replace Florida’s native plants.